Paysafe (NASDAQ:PSFE) Shares Up 6%

-A number of research firms have recently weighed in on PSFE.
-Evercore ISI began coverage on shares of Paysafe in a research report on Wednesday, May 26th.
-They issued an “outperform” rating and a $16.00 price objective for the company.
-Credit Suisse Group dropped their price target on shares of Paysafe from $16.00 to $12.00 and set an “outperform” rating for the company in a research report on Tuesday, August 17th.
-Bank of America initiated coverage on shares of Paysafe in a research report on Thursday, August 12th.
-They set a “buy” rating and a $15.00 price target for the company.
-Susquehanna initiated coverage on shares of Paysafe in a research report on Tuesday, June 1st.
-They set a “positive” rating and a $17.00 price target for the company.
-Finally, BMO Capital Markets initiated coverage on shares of Paysafe in a research report on Friday, June 18th.
-They set an “outperform” rating and a $15.00 price target for the company.
-One research analyst has rated the stock with a sell rating and nine have given a buy rating to the company.
-Based on data from MarketBeat, Paysafe currently has a consensus rating of “Buy” and an average target price of $15.67.
+A number of research firms have weighed in on PSFE.
+Compass Point cut their target price on Paysafe from $19.00 to $13.00 and set a “buy” rating for the company in a research report on Tuesday, August 17th.
+Bank of America started coverage on Paysafe in a research report on Thursday, August 12th.
+They set a “buy” rating and a $15.00 price objective for the company.
+Zacks Investment Research downgraded Paysafe from a “hold” rating to a “sell” rating in a research report on Wednesday.
+Susquehanna started coverage on Paysafe in a research report on Tuesday, June 1st.
+They set a “positive” rating and a $17.00 price objective for the company.
+Finally, Credit Suisse Group cut their price objective on Paysafe from $16.00 to $12.00 and set an “outperform” rating for the company in a research report on Tuesday, August 17th.
+One analyst has rated the stock with a sell rating and nine have issued a buy rating to the stock.
+Based on data from MarketBeat, Paysafe has a consensus rating of “Buy” and a consensus target price of $15.67.

 About Paysafe (NASDAQ:PSFE)